-45.1 At the time specified in the official timetable, the cars will leave the pits to cover a reconnaissance lap.
+If the cars are in the pits, at the time specified in the official timetable, the cars will leave the pits to cover a reconnaissance lap.
 At the end of this lap they will stop on the grid in starting order with their engines stopped.
-Only the nominated starting driver may drive the car for the reconnaissance laps.
+Only the nominated starting driver may drive the car for the reconnaissance lap.